kyma-project/kyma/docs/application-connector/08-11-get-api-specification.md

 ## Application Registry API

-To get the API specification for the Application Registry for a given vresion of the service, run this comand:
+To get the API specification for the Application Registry for a given version of the service, run this command:

 ```bash
 curl https://gateway.{CLUSTER_DOMAIN}/{APP_NAME}/v1/metadata/api.yaml